ytsaurus/ytsaurus/yt/docs/README.md

 4. Add a link to your article in the `ru/toc.yaml` or `en/toc.yaml` file, depending on the language you are writing in.
 Considering the example from the step 3, keep the following in mind:
    - You should only add a link to the `user-guide/new-article.md` article, but not to the `_includes/user-guide/new-article.md`.
-   - If you write articles in both Russian and English languages, you should add links into both `ru/toc.yaml` and `en/toc.yaml` files.
+   - If you write articles in both Russian and English languages, you should add links in both `ru/toc.yaml` and `en/toc.yaml` files.
    - Set a visibility flag to your article: `when: audience == "public"`.

    For example: